 2. Determine what's in your power to change

 When you're done with the soul-searching from the first step, you should analyse the situation.
 What is it that you can control and change?
-What is out of your hands?
+And what is out of your hands?

 For example, if you're in an abusive relationship, there's little point in trying to make the abuser change.
 However, you can transform your perspective on things.
 You can gradually start refusing to think about your life and yourself as they dictate.
 Their insults do not have to be the building blocks of your identity.